 Situated right outside the nation’s oldest city, this home sits in between the beach and the Matanzas River (the intracoastal waterway), where you can use the home’s dock to launch the included kayaks.
 The home also has a heated in-ground pool and two bedrooms.
 It sleeps up to five people.
 Expect to pay around $375/night.

-Lake Vacation Rentals
+Lake Vacation Rentals in the Southeast

-Lake Keowee Hideaway Home
+Lake Keowee Hideaway Home, SC

 With four bedrooms, two bathrooms, and a location right on the lake, your dream family lake vacation begins here.
 The crystal clear waters of Lake Keowee await at this home where you can swim and kayak in the warmer months and enjoy sunrises all year long.
-The home has all five star reviews.
+The home has almost all five star reviews.
 Expect to pay $400/night during peak summer months and Clemson weekend games.

-Log Cabin at Lake Lure
+Log Cabin at Lake Lure, NC

 I have a thing for log cabins.
 I think they are super cozy and just plain cool.
 This one at Lake Lure is the stuff my dreams are made of.
 It has two bedrooms, two bathrooms, and is located in a private community with a little sandy beach on Lake Lure.
 And it has a treehouse!
 Rates start at $189/night.

-Lakefront home in the mountains
+Lakefront Home in the Mountains

 Both water and mountains!
 That’s what you get at this lakefront home on Lake Arrowhead in Northern GA.
 It’s a big house with five bedrooms that sleep 10 people.
 It also has two kayaks, one paddleboard, two hydro bikes, one canoe, and a water trampoline.
 You can rent a pontoon boat for an extra fee.
 It has nearly 200 reviews with a score of 4.9 stars out of five.
 You can rent it for $450 most nights and a little cheaper during the off-season.